 2) Is your home page leading them to the useful hyperlocal “evergreen” content pages you’ve created, and your latest blog posts?
 Are your blog posts so valuable they’ll subscribe to your RSS feed in their reader, or email blog updates, to make sure they don’t miss a single post?

-While usually not part of the home page itself, make sure your website’s template includes your phone number in the header and additional contact details in the footer.
+While usually not part of the home page content, but rather the structural design; make sure your website’s theme or template includes your phone number in the header and additional contact details in the footer.

 Your home page is the most valuable page on the site.
 Make it a labor of love.
-Be prepared to tweak it to reduce your bounce rate and increase the number of pages your prospective clients visit.
-I welcome your questions and comments below.
+Your home page should answer the question: Why you?
+Seriously; of all the thousands of agents competing with you for the same buyers and sellers... why you?
+Work with an SEO professional, and be prepared to fine tune your home page regularly to reduce your bounce rate and increase the number of pages your prospective clients visit after landing on the home page.